edwardyuendev/c-shell/README.md

-# The goals of this project were to:
+# The Goals of this Project were:
 1. develop a simple shell application
 2. understand important Unix system calls
 3. improve proficiency with C language